One of the most recent breakthroughs in medical science has been the use of meditation for bipolar disorder.

 Mood is significantly affected by lacks of dopamine, GABA, serotonin and other brain chemicals.
 Medication boosts those chemicals, but so too does meditation, and it does so without any side effects.

 3: It makes you aware of your own thoughts.

 When a person meditates, they learn to calmly observes their thoughts and moods.
-They are able to detach from those moods.
+And they are able to detach from those moods.

 4: It helps the prefrontal cortex:

 .
 The prefrontal cortex has a very significant impact on people suffering from various personality disorders like depression.
 Meditation helps to boost the prefrontal cortex, helping to lower the manias and control the depression.

-It has been proven to be of great value to people suffering from bipolar disorder.
-Patients who practice meditation are shown to take control of their mind, to suffer less severe highs and lows, and to find regularity to their moods.
+Manic depressives who practice meditation are shown to take control of their mind, to suffer less severe highs and lows, and to find regularity to their moods.
 This empowers them to live healthy, normal lives.

-So, which are the best meditations for bipolar disorder
+The best meditations for bipolar disorder